mzglinski/sentry-kubernetes/charts/sentry/docs/UPGRADE.md

 # Upgrade

+## Upgrading to Chart 28.x.x

+### Storage Configuration Changes

+This release introduces significant changes to how Sentry handles storage for `nodestore` (raw events) and `profiling`.
+We strongly recommend using an external S3-compatible storage provider (e.g., AWS S3, Google Cloud Storage, MinIO) for these components to ensure performance and scalability.

+- **Nodestore**: You can now configure S3-based node storage via `nodestore.s3`.
+- **Profiles**: The `filestore.profiles` section now supports an S3 backend.
+Using the `filesystem` backend is discouraged for production environments.

+If you require a self-hosted S3-compatible storage solution, we recommend [SeaweedFS](https://github.com/seaweedfs/seaweedfs/tree/master/k8s/charts/seaweedfs), which can be deployed using its official Helm chart.

+### RabbitMQ Removed

+The RabbitMQ dependency has been removed in favor of a new task broker architecture.
+Please review the `taskBroker` and `taskWorker` sections in `values.yaml`.

 ## Upgrading from 13.x.x version of this Chart to 14.0.0

 ClickHouse was reconfigured with sharding and replication in-mind, If you are using external ClickHouse, you don't need to do anything.

 **WARNING**: You will lose current event data<br>
 Otherwise, you should delete the old ClickHouse volumes in-order to upgrade to this version.

 ## Upgrading from 12.x.x version of this Chart to 13.0.0